- We are humans, conscious, alive.

 - Environmental disaster

-- The chances of all of these are mitigated by becoming multiplanetary.
+- The chances of all these doomsdays are reduced by becoming multiplanetary, because:

-- Reduced chances of war and other deliberate self-sabotage, because the collective conscious recognizes abundance rather than limited resources.
+- War and other deliberate self-sabotage become less likely because the collective conscious recognizes abundance rather than limited resources.

-- Countless predictable and unpredictable benefits to life on Earth, by being forced to solve these problems on Mars.
+- Countless predictable and unpredictable benefits to life on Earth will result from being forced to solve these problems on Mars (and I think short term conveniences exist on Earth that delay these innovations).

 - Power systems and energy storage